nuxt/framework/docs/content/3.api/5.commands/prepare.md

 npx nuxi prepare [rootDir]
 ```

 The `prepare` command creates a `.nuxt` directory in your application and generates types.
-This can be useful for CI environment.
+This can be useful in a CI environment or as a `postinstall` command in your `package.json`.

 Option        | Default          | Description
 -------------------------|-----------------|------------------